CELPIP Speaking & Writing — Feelings Vocabulary

 “It was enjoyable overall, even though it was challenging at first.”

-“The experience was fantastic, and it motivated me to keep going.”
+“The experience was outstanding, and it motivated me to keep going.”

-“The progress was remarkable in two weeks, mainly because I practiced daily.”
+“The progress was incredible in just two weeks, mainly because I practised daily.”

 Practice